Collaboration Using Google

-We’ve added the option to use Google Cloud apps (such as Google Docs, Sheets, and Slides) to create whole class or group collaborations.
-Teachers and students will need a Google account to use this feature, either a personal account or a school/organization account.
+We’ve added the option to use Google cloud apps (such as Google docs, sheets and slides) to create whole class or group collaborations.
+Teachers and students will need a Google account to use this feature, either a personal account or a school/organisation account.

 Turning on Access to Google Collaborations